Hosted by site sponsor WebMate.

 How do you connect a camera to the iPad to transfer photos?
 Does it have an SD card slot?

-For the original iPad, iPad 2, and iPad 3rd Gen models, Apple offers an iPad Camera Connection Kit for US$29, which includes a pair of adapters that make it possible to connect a camera to any iPad via USB cable or transfer photos directly from an SD card, respectively.
+For the original iPad, iPad 2, and iPad 3rd Gen models, Apple offered an iPad Camera Connection Kit, which includes a pair of adapters that make it possible to connect a camera to any iPad via USB cable or transfer photos directly from an SD card, respectively.

 Later iPad models either have a "Lightning" port or a USB-C port rather than the older 30-pin Dock Connector port, and need different adapters.